Scherzo in F-sharp minor (Shostakovich): Form

-Scherzo in F-sharp minor is written for an orchestra similar in size and composition to those used by Brahms and Tchaikovsky.
+Scherzo in F♯ minor is written for an orchestra similar in size and composition to those used by Brahms and Tchaikovsky.
 The piece is scored for piccolo, two flutes, two oboes, two A clarinets, two bassoons, four horns, two trumpets, three trombones, tuba, timpani, triangle, cymbals, bass drum, and strings.
 The score is separated into three sections titled 'Allegretto', 'Meno mosso', and 'Tempo I' and lasts for approximately 5 minutes.

 The themes introduced in the Scherzo are structured and handled contrapuntally—which David Fanning writes is stylistically reminiscent of Steinberg.
 The piece begins with a scherzo section which introduces a main flute theme and a contrapuntal line played on pizzicato violins.
 This counterpoint idea is repeated in varying forms—including imitations and inversions—throughout the Scherzo.
 The piece then comes to what Fanning calls a "lyrical" trio section in D major.
 The music here is in a waltz metre and the themes are played in a two-against-three polyrhythm, beginning in the strings and repeated in the woodwinds and French horns.
 The trio is followed by a retransition, which incorporates elements of the flute and pizzicato violin counterpoint idea, and leads back to the scherzo section.
 Fanning writes that the retransition is "by some distance the most interesting structural initiative in the piece", as it acts as a "climax"—which a listener may have expected during the previous trio section—and a chance to develop thematic and textural ideas.
 The waltz theme is repeatedly stated in the brass section alongside the original scherzo contrapuntal theme from the opening.
 A further combination of themes is heard is the final phrase of the piece.